 According to the National Safety Council (NSC), 1 in every 4 car accidents in the United States is a direct result of a distracted driver who was texting.
-The NSC also reported that texting while driving is six times more likely to take your eyes off the road and cause an accident than driving while intoxicated, making it the most dangerous driving distraction.
+The NSC also reported that texting while driving is six times more likely than driving while intoxicated to cause you to take your eyes off the road and result in an accident, making it the most dangerous form of driving distraction.

 What Is Distracted Driving?